Raise your hand if…

 Or how about when you first get into a cold pool and after a while it’s not cold anymore?
 It’s not the sunlight that gets dimmer or the water temperature that gets warmer, it’s our nervous system adapting to our environment.

-If you’re thinking right now that this sounds an awful lot like cocaine or heroin, you are absolutely right.
+If you’re thinking right now that this sounds an awful lot like cocaine or heroin, you’re absolutely right.
 It’s actually the same exact thing.
 Our brain literally doesn’t know the difference between McDonalds and crack.

-Let’s say you’re at that point where eating crappy food just isn’t doing it for you anymore, and you’re ready to start eating really healthy.
+Let’s say that you’re at that point where eating crappy food just isn’t doing it for you anymore and you’re ready to start eating really healthy.

 Here’s when things take a turn to funky town.

-When you go from eating lots of junk food to super healthy food (like the food in my reboot program), your pleasure center will dip super low and the sensing mechanisms on your tongue will tell you that you’re moving in the wrong direction, not the right direction.
+When you go from eating lots of junk food to super healthy food (like the food in my weekly Plant Fueled Meal Plans), your pleasure center will dip super low and the sensing mechanisms on your tongue will tell you that you’re moving in the wrong direction.

-So even though eating a Whole Food Plant Based diet gives people a nice medium amount of pleasure, it gives someone who is just coming off processed crappy food (or the Standard American Diet) a super low amount of pleasure.
+So even though eating a Whole Food Plant Based diet gives people a nice medium amount of pleasure, it gives someone who is just coming off processed crappy food (or the Standard American Diet) a super low amount of pleasure at first.

 And even though you’re eating the optimal diet for your body and health, your brain will tell you that what’s good for you is bad and what’s bad for you is good.
 This makes it difficult to keep eating really healthy because you’re going against what your brain is telling you.

-The good news is that if you stick with eating lots of whole plant foods for several weeks you will wind up right back at the normal pleasure zone, and you will stop craving crappy food full of salt, sugar and fat.
+The good news is that if you stick with eating lots of whole plant foods for several weeks, you’ll wind up right back at the normal pleasure zone and you’ll stop craving crappy food full of salt, sugar and fat.

-Your body will be nourished on the cellular level.
-You will be satiated and satisfied from your meals more than you ever were before, even without the gigantic dopamine hits.
+Your body will be nourished at the cellular level.
+You’ll be satiated and satisfied from your meals more than you ever were before, even without the gigantic dopamine hits.
 But those first few weeks are guaranteed to suck major ass.
-And you can count on having detox symptoms such as cravings, headaches, being much more cranky than usual, etc..
+And you can count on having detox symptoms such as cravings, headaches, being much more cranky than usual, etc.

-I know how hard it is to face addictive behaviors in the eye and tell them to fuck off.
+I know how hard it is to look addictive behaviors in the eye and tell them to fuck off.

 There’s a lot of soul searching and emotions that come up even before the physical part kicks in.

-It’s not a walk in the park, and for most people, including me, it takes several attempts before we stick it (and even then we can be wobbly at best).
+It’s not a walk in the park and for most people, including me, it takes several attempts before we stick to it (and even then we can be wobbly at best).